 What does a dietitian keep in her pantry at all times?
-These are the healthy pantry essentials I keep on hand in order to make healthy eating more convenient.
+Here's how I stock a healthy pantry with nutritious ingredients at all times to make healthy eating easier and more affordable, and for some peace of mind in case of an emergency.

 These are essential for healthy, filling breakfasts, lunches and dinners in my house.
-I keep a large variety of grains on hand, but I make sure to stock these ones as soon as I’m running low.
+They keep well for a long time, can be bought in bulk, are affordable and so versatile.
+I keep a large variety of grains and dried beans on hand, but I make sure to stock these ones as soon as I'm running low.

 - Old fashioned oatmeal